mmseng/code-compendium/README.md

 I don't claim that all of the code linked below is perfect; I am mostly self-taught when it comes to Powershell.
 That being said, I generally try to use the best practices developed through my CS, IT, and security-conscious background.
 However I'm equally as happy to receive feedback and pointers about my code as I am to receive questions and share my experience.
 In general the code below is provided mostly as reference material for other IT pros looking for examples and inspiration.

-Basically all of my Powershell code has been developed on v5.1.
-I currently have minimal experience with v6 and v7.
+The majority of my Powershell code has been developed on v5.1, and most has not been tested on v6 nor v7.
+However I am using v7 by default now, and try to update or notate code which has issues on versions later than v5.1.

 ## Access
 Most of this work has been migrated from Engineering's GitLab instance to our GitHub.com university-licensed organization, and has been made public where it makes sense.